 Homebuyers will most likely be finding and touring your house flip via an online real estate portal.
 Waiting for buyers to navigate these new online house hunting norms opens in a new window may add a few weeks of holding costs to your projects.

-To opens in a new windowmake your listing as attractive as possible, consider hiring a virtual staging expert to provide an enhanced tour experience for prospective buyers.
+To make your listing as attractive as possible opens in a new window, consider hiring a virtual staging expert to provide an enhanced tour experience for prospective buyers.
 With a virtual home staging company you send in photos of your empty rooms, and they digitally insert furnishings and decor.
 Virtual home stagers can provide high definition photos for a reasonable price.

-It is encouraging to note that opens in a new windowhouse flippers are among the small businesses in the U.S. that are poised to profit from Covid-19 conditions, but in the meantime, fix and flip investors will experience many new challenges that will change the way business is done—at least for the next several months.
+It is encouraging to note that house flippers are among the small businesses in the U.S. that are poised to profit from Covid-19 conditions opens in a new window, but in the meantime, fix and flip investors will experience many new challenges that will change the way business is done—at least for the next several months.